Utkarshs294/Road-Accident-Analysis/README.md

-# Road-Accident-Analysis-Dashboard
+# Road-Accident-Analysis Dashboard
 I have done the analysis of road accident dashboard created using power BI

 Road Accident dashboard created using Power BI

-- In this project offers a deep understanding of various aspects related to road accidents, While creating the dashboard📊 i performed data cleaning and transformations in Power Query.📝
+- This project offers a deep understanding of various aspects related to road accidents, While creating the dashboard📊 i performed data cleaning and transformations in Power Query.📝

 - I used Time intelligence function / Calendar Date Table, then i calculate YTD and YoY Casualties using DAX📈.
 After that i created calulated columns and measure in the report,📋 then imported images and create a dashboard using various charts,tables to analyze & visualize the data🧾